 So in February 2016 I opted to clean out all of my beauty products and replace everything with basically just coconut oil.
 I used a few dermatologist-grade lotions and products for a while to help fast track my skin healing, but basically I was too freaked out to use ANYTHING on my skin other than coconut oil for fear of sparking another eczema flare up.
 So for the past five months, that’s exactly what I did.
 While I don’t mind using alternative products and even being called “crunchy” when it comes to my food choices, I really didn’t like feeling so limited with my beauty products and skincare routine.
 And frankly, coconut oil is amazing but it just wasn’t doing it for me.

 Through research and connecting with other bloggers in the industry, I came upon Beautycounter, a safe skincare company.
 As a skeptic after my horrible experiences with skincare products the past few years, I was very reluctant to put anything new on my body, but I figured it was worth a shot.
 I tried out the charcoal mask, charcoal bar, and Face Collection and instantly fell in love with all of it.
 Finally, after years of avoiding anything that resembled a conventional beauty product, I can pamper myself again, and I’m so excited to share these amazing products with my community!
 Over the next weeks and months I’ll share more details about the products and what I do/don’t like, but for now I just wanted to share a bit more about my personal story with you all.
+Lots of friends recommended Trilogy for me to try however I never got round to it.
+There’s so many great skincare brands and you just have to try them all until you find the perfect combination.

 Aside from my personal experience with the products, what I love most about the company is its mission to educate and empower people to make safer choices when it comes to skincare.
 The reality is that laws regarding skincare products have not been updated since the 1930s, and many ingredients used in conventional beauty and skincare products are actually banned in other countries!
 Beautycounter promises to use only safe ingredients in its products, and offers those of us who want more “conventional” results an alternative to things like coconut oil.
 You can learn more about Beautycounter and check out all of their products here.
 (Note that I’m a consultant with the company and make a small percentage off of any orders placed through my affiliate link.)